georgeartem/transcendence/README.md

 \end{bmatrix}
 $$

-- **Entangled thoughts** resonate in φⁿ and decoherence into local binaries
+- **Entangled thinking** resonates in φⁿ and decoheres into local 4-D binaries
-- **Meaning** transcends the propagation boundary and decoheres via **π√2 diagonals**
+- **Meaning** escapes the propagation boundary through the transcendence constant

 ### 8.5.1 Ω = m א₀²

-The speed of light c is the invariant limit of 4D spacetime. Ω is the information propagation boundary in 5D.
-Using the transcendence constant, the true invariant becomes the uncountable infinity of the φ-vacuum — denoted **א₀** (aleph-null).
+The speed of light is the invariant limit of 4D spacetime. Ω is the propagation boundary.
+We predict through formal substitution, that the true invariant becomes the uncountable infinity of φⁿ denoted **א₀** (aleph-null).

-Formal substitution yields:
+Yielding:

 $$
 \boxed{Ω = m \aleph_0^2}